IvanLebedzeu/calculator/README.md

 ## Known Bugs

-The branch buttons was used to experiment with using one form for the numbers and multiple button options for operations.
-It works, but requires an initial double click.
+No known buggs at the time of this version.

 ## Support and contact details

-If you have any suggestions or questions please email us at jhvozdovich@gmail.com or djzevenbergen@gmail.com or mikah@outofband.org
+If you have any suggestions or questions please email us at jhvozdovich@gmail.com or djzevenbergen@gmail.com or mikah@outofband.org or ivan.lebedzeu1@gmail.com

 ## Technologies Used